wikistat/AI-Frameworks/docs/gcloud.md

 * Send your code to your GCloud Instance
 * Run your code on the cloud virtual machine
 * Monitor your code running on the virtual machine
-* Get you results and send it to your local machine
+* Get your results and send them to your local machine

 ## Set up your virtual machine
 To be completed

 ## The python script

-Cloud providers charge you by the hour, so cloud computing can quickly get expensive.
+Cloud providers charge by the hour, so cloud computing can quickly get expensive.
-A good practice consists in doing most of the code developpement on your local hardware before sending it to your cloud instances.
+A good practice consists of doing most of the code development on your local hardware before sending it to your cloud instances.
-That's what you're going to do on this practical session.
+That is what you are going to do in this practical session.
 You will run one small iteration of your code on your local machine to test your code and then send it to your virtual machine.

 We will be working with the [Landscapes dataset](https://github.com/ml5js/ml5-data-and-models/tree/master/datasets/images/landscapes) composed of 4000 images in seven categories of landscapes (city, road, mountain, lake, ocean, field, and forest).